EzzeddineSai/AlphaCheck_train/README.md

-Training component of AlphaCheck.
-Which is a checker's AI based on AlphaZero.
+The self-play and neural net training component of AlphaCheck.
+Which is a checker's AI based on [AlphaZero](https://arxiv.org/abs/1712.01815).
 For more information about AlphaCheck see the main page here.